 Notes:

-A clause is considered a special type of phrase—specifically, a phrase headed by a VP.
+A clause is a special type of phrase.

-Subordinate clauses are finite if their verb is marked for tense or if they occur in a subjunctive construction.
+A subordinate clause is finite if its verb is marked for tense or if it occurs in a subjunctive construction.
 This website distinguishes four main classes of finite subordinate clause:

 Category Label